A nonlinear quantum neural network framework for entanglement engineering: Preliminaries

 with $\sigma_i$ a generic nonlinear function, $\mathbf{x}_{\rm in}$ a generic input, for a network optimizing on the set of weights parameter $\bar\theta$.
 In practical terms, they remap the neuron's linear output into another space.
 While this can be implemented relatively simply in software, realizing a physical quantum gate that implements it is an open challenge.
 To tackle this setback, here we study another way around, oppositely implementing them:

-As Eq.\,\,\eqref{eq:new nonlinearity} states, the activation function now modifies the output forcing it inside its dominium, and is later on linearly used by a standard gate.
-The first $\sigma$ we test is inspired by a photonic quantum memristor with single photon input \cite{AlbertoMemristor}.
-Given a physical-inspired reflectivity value $R(\theta)$, see Eq.\,\,\eqref{eq:response function}, the gate simulates an effective beam-splitter angle:
+As Eq.\,\,\eqref{eq:new nonlinearity} states, the activation function now modifies the output forcing it inside its dominium, and is later linearly used by a standard gate.
+The first $\sigma$ we test is inspired by a photonic quantum memristor with single photon input \cite{spagnolo2022experimental,AlbertoMemristor}.
+Given a physical-inspired reflectivity value $R(\theta)$, see Eq.\,\,\eqref{eq:response function}, the function simulates an effective beam-splitter rotation angle:

-which, in physical settings, determines the strength of the conditional interaction between the two modes of physical components.
 What is physically interesting is that this type of function brings the hallmark of quantum memory effects unraveled by a memristor-type beam-splitter.
 In other words, even though the gate is not implemented as a genuine memristor component, it is optimized as such.